-The R2033x incorporates the periodic interrupt circuit configured to generate periodic interrupt signals aside from interrupt signals generated by the alarm interrupt circuit for output from the $\overline{\text{INTR}}$ pin.
+The R2262x incorporates the periodic interrupt circuit configured to generate periodic interrupt signals aside from interrupt signals generated by the alarm interrupt circuit for output from the INTR pin.
 Periodic interrupt signals have five selectable frequency settings of 2 Hz (once per 0.5 seconds), 1 Hz (once per 1 second), 1/60 Hz (once per 1 minute), 1/3600 Hz (once per 1 hour), and monthly (the first day of every month).
 Further, periodic interrupt signals also have two selectable waveforms, a normal pulse form (with a frequency of 2 Hz or 1 Hz) and special form adapted to interruption from the CPU in the level mode (with second, minute, hour, and month interrupts).
 The condition of periodic interrupt signals can be monitored with using a polling function.
+R2262Txx has the periodic interrupt registers, but does not have INTR output pin.

-• 32kHz Clock Output
+32kHz Clock Output